ctrlaltdeleon/infinitygauntlet/mind/how-to/how-to-catch-a-flight.md

-# HOW TO CATCH A FLIGHT
+# How to Catch a Flight

-Last updated: 2021-09-09
+Last updated: 2022-03-13

 ## Chapters

 1. Introduction
-2. Before you leave
+2. Before You Leave
-3. Booking your flight
+3. Booking Your Flight
-4. Catching your flight
+4. Catching Your Flight
-   1. Finding your terminal
+   1. Finding Your Terminal
-   2. Printing your boarding pass
+   2. Printing Your Boarding Pass
    3. TSA
-   4. Arriving at your gate
+   4. Arriving at Your Gate
    5. Landing
 5. Conclusion
+   1. My Take

 ## 1: Introduction

-- This is a simple guide of the intricacies of the process of catching a flight.
+- A guide of how to catch a flight.

-## 2: Before you leave
+## 2: Before You Leave

 - Where are you going?
 - When are you leaving?
 - How long will you be gone for?

-## 3: Booking your flight
+## 3: Booking Your Flight

 - Booking online, most notably Google Flights, is the most easiest.
   - Compares a great amount.
   - Note that some airlines do not exist on Google Flights.

-## 4: Catching your flight
+## 4: Catching Your Flight

 - Depending on airport, these steps may be different.

-- Arrive at the correct terminal depending on which flight you're on.
+## 4.1: Finding Your Terminal

+- Terminals have different airlines, so make sure to read the signs on the way there.

+## 4.2: Printing Your Boarding Pass

 - Seek a boarding pass machine in order to print your boarding pass.

-## 4.1: Finding your terminal
+- Have the boarding pass and your ID ready for TSA.

+## 4.3: TSA

+- Be prepared to remove your electronics from bag, metals on you, and shoes.

+## 4.4: Arriving at Your Gate

+- Gates usually have a letter and number associated with it.
+  - A-1 for example.

-## 4: Conclusion
+## 5: Conclusion

 - Thank you.

+## 5.1: My Take

+- N/A